United For Better Health

-In June we discussed the results of UnitedHealthcare’s nationwide Consumer Sentiment Survey: “Wellness Check Up”, with Ann Marie O’Brien, national director of health strategies at UnitedHealthcare.
-The study provided insights into employees’ knowledge and preferences about wellness programs offered as a part of their employer-sponsored health insurance.
-Ann Marie offered employers and employees tips on getting the most from their wellness plan.
-Click here for great health and wellness tips on nutrition, weight management, heart health and summer safety.
+Ann Marie O’Brien, national director of health strategies at UnitedHealthcare, offers employers and employees tips on getting the most from their wellness plan.
+Click here for great health and wellness tips on nutrition, weight management and heart health.

-We ended the month of June with a conversation with Ariel Batista, the market leader for UnitedHealthcare in Westchester County.
-Ariel walked us through Medicaid 101; a lesson that was not to be missed.
+Ariel Batista, market leader for UnitedHealthcare in Westchester County walked us through Medicaid 101; a lesson that was not to be missed.
 He explained, in simple layperson terms, Medicaid, the Children’s Health Insurance Plan and the Essential Plan.
-If you missed it, you’ll want to take a listen to this conversation on demand (see link below).
+If you missed it, you’ll want to take a listen to this conversation on demand.

 I invite you to listen on demand to any of the programs you missed or visit us at http://www.uhc.com for more information about how UnitedHealthcare is helping people live healthier lives and helping to make the health care system work better for everyone.